Language Specification

 Constant Definition

-Use the const keyword followed by the constant name (in SCREAMING_SNAKE_CASE5) and assign it to an expression.
-Constants do not require explicit type annotations, as their types are inferred from the assigned values.
+Use the const keyword followed by a name and assign it to an expression.
+Constants usually do not require explicit type annotations, as their types are inferred from the assigned values.

 const MAX_HEALTH = 100